 In May 2016, we entered into certain agreements with Amazon, which involve, among other things, CMI operation of 20 Boeing 767-300 freighter aircraft for Amazon by Atlas, as well as Dry Leasing by Titan.
-The Dry Leases have a term of ten years from the commencement of each agreement, while the CMI operations are for seven years from the commencement of each agreement (with an option for Amazon to extend the term to ten years).
-Between August 2016 and December 2017, we have placed 12 freighter aircraft into service for Amazon and we expect to be operating all 20 before the end of 2018.
+The Dry Leases have a term of ten years from the commencement of each agreement, while the CMI operations are for seven years from the commencement (with an option for Amazon to extend the term to ten years).
+Between August 2016 and November 2018, we placed all 20 freighter aircraft into service for Amazon.

 In conjunction with these agreements, we granted Amazon a warrant providing the right to acquire up to 20% of our outstanding common shares, after giving effect to the issuance of shares pursuant to the warrants, at an exercise price of \$37.50 per share.
-A portion of the warrant, representing the right to purchase 3.75 million shares, vested immediately upon issuance of the warrant.
-The remainder of the warrant, representing the right to purchase 3.75 million shares, would vest in increments of 375,000 as the lease and operation of each of the 11th through 20th aircraft commences.
-During the fourth quarter of 2017, a portion of the warrant representing the right to purchase 750,000 shares vested as the lease and operation of the 11th and 12th aircraft commenced.
-The warrant will be exercisable in accordance with its terms through 2021.
-As of December 31, 2017, no portion of the warrant has been exercised.
+A portion of the warrant, representing the right to purchase 3.75 million shares, vested upon issuance of the warrant.
+The remainder of the warrant, representing the right to purchase 3.75 million shares, vested in increments of 375,000 when the lease and operation of each of the 11th through 20th aircraft commenced.
+The warrant is exercisable in accordance with its terms through 2021.
+As of December 31, 2018, no portion of the warrant has been exercised.

 The agreements also provide incentives for future growth of the relationship as Amazon may increase its business with us.
 In that regard, we granted Amazon a warrant to acquire up to an additional 10% of our outstanding common shares, after giving effect to the issuance of shares pursuant to the warrants, for an exercise price of \$37.50 per share.
 This warrant to purchase 3.75 million shares would vest in conjunction with payments by Amazon for additional business with us.
-As of December 31, 2017, no portion of this warrant has vested.
+As of December 31, 2018, no portion of this warrant has vested.
 Upon vesting, the warrant would become exercisable in accordance with its terms through 2023.